Intern/Write for AsAmNews

 “As a contributor to AsAmNews, I’ve been recognized as being a vital part of the Asian community, especially in my hometown of Manhattan’s Chinatown.
 Recognizing that AsAmNews has been a source of news for many, the residents and those that work there are passionate about sharing their stories and issues.
 Many have reached out for press coverage.
 I am also happy to say I’ve build a small fan base from my writing.
 As I continue to contribute to AsAmNews, I am strengthening my skills to be a strong writer, video journalist.
 I am grateful for opportunity to contribute as an inspiring journalist.”

 —Shirley Lew AsAmNews New York Correspondent

 “The editor is one of the most helpful coaches and mentors I have come across.
 I wanted to make the transition to journalism after spending many years in banking.
 He believed in my potential and helped me grow with increasingly challenging assignments.
 We also worked together closely to develop my voice to write things people want to read.
 “He encourages you and challenges you in equal measures to make you the best writer that you can possibly be.
 The highlight of working with him was conducting an interview with the Asian American leader Kiran Ahuja.
 I can’t thank him enough.” —Aswin Mannepalli Staff Writer

-“I started writing for AsAm News in 2014 when a group of people I was working with advocated for the public take down of a “pick up artist” who promoted the assault of Japanese women.
+“I started writing for AsAmNews in 2014 when a group of people I was working with advocated for the public take down of a “pick up artist” who promoted the assault of Japanese women.
 Once the campaign died down, I was asked to stay on and cover events in San Diego and Los Angeles.
 I have been honored to write about Asian American topics from sports to politics, profile Asian American political leaders, and attend events throughout Southern California.
 I’ve written about the explosion of Korean Pop Culture in the United States and mingled with Hollywood celebrities at KCON and San Diego’s Asian Film Festival.
 I’ve been on conference calls with members of Congress regarding immigration policies and covered a variety of policy issues for the site.
 Writing for the site has given me an incredible opportunity to network with dozens of people from a variety of fields.
 The site grants the writer tremendous creative license to explore topics of interest and provides editorial opportunities”

 AsAmNews is a community of users interested in reading, learning and commenting on news, events, people & issues about Asian Americans and Pacific Islanders.
 If you have a story tip or link you’d like to share, please e-mail to randall (at) asamnews (dot) com or contact via twitter @asamnews.

 If you have a story you wrote you’d like to submit, again email us at the aforementioned address.
 The author must guarantee that the content of the blog or news story is their original work and free of any copyright or other legal restrictions.
 AsAmNews reserves the right to edit any copy for length or content.